BioLogIn001/spellweavers-engine/README.md

 If you are building a game interface on top of this engine, refer to the main while loop in match_process_json() in tests_core\tests_engine_core.py to understand the way the engine processes each turn of a match.

-If you need to test the engine integrity, you can run the tests available in test_* directories one-by-ony through spellweavers_rungame.py or go through them all by running spellweavers_testsuite.py.
+If you need to test the engine integrity, you can run the tests available in test_* directories one-by-one through spellweavers_rungame.py or go through them all by running spellweavers_testsuite.py.

 # Goals